ADA / 504 Legal Rights

 - specific learning disabilities

 Court cases continually reinterpret Section 504 and the ADA.
 These rulings affect definitions of key legal terms such as "reasonable accommodation," "undue hardship" and "fundamental alteration" (of courses and curricula).
-Pima continually monitors changes in judicial interpretation when making decisions about services and accommodations.
+Pima Community College staff continually monitor changes in judicial interpretation when making decisions about services and accommodations.

-The following person has been designated to handle inquiries regarding The Americans With Disabilities Act (ADA) and the Rehabilitation Act, Section 504:
+The following person has been designated to handle inquiries regarding The Americans with Disabilities Act (ADA), ADAAA, and Section 504 of the Rehabilitation Act (1973):